raval18/Design-your-Space/README.md

 # Design-your-Space
 Please check it once.
-Download it and open in Unity
+Download it and open in Unity.
+Assets/FurnitureGame - It contains all the php files required for database.